MagickLizard/SalesforceNotes/README.md

 • To find your OrgID go to "Setup - Company Info".
 • ORG ID can be 15 or 18 digits.

-# Multi-tenant Kernel

-"The base of the platform forms a multi-tenant kernel, where all users share a common codebase and physical infrastructure.
-The multiple tenants, who are hosted on a shared server, share the resources under governor limits to prevent a single instance monopolizing the resources." - Salesforce

-# What does this mean?
+# What does multi-tenant kernel mean?
-In simplier terms Multi-tenant means a massive hash table.
+Multi-tenant means a massive hash table.
 An Org Id represents your current instance and all of these other organisation Ids are in a shared bucket and there are multiple buckets.

 # Metadata
 Force.com is entirely metadata driven.
 The metadata is defined in XML and can be extracted and imported.
 We will look into metadata in detail later in this chapter